DomenicoCacace/DomenicoCacace/README.md

 </h2>

 ## <code>whoami</code>
+🔭 I currently work as a Firmware Engineer at Pirelli on the [CyberTire](https://www.pirelli.com/tyres/en-ww/car/tech-and-knowledge/cyber-tyre) project

-🙋‍♂️ I'm a freshly graduate (MSc) Computer Engineer from Politecnico di Milano
+🙋‍♂️ I graduated (MSc) in Computer Engineer from Politecnico di Milano

 📚 I'm mainly interested in Computer Security and Cryptography, in particular to side-channel attacks and countermeasures